logo

 FunctionDescription

-combineCombines multiple Result or ResultAsync values into a single result.
-If all inputs are Success, returns a Success with combined values.
-If any input is a Failure, returns a Failure with an array of all errors.
+collectProcesses multiple Result or ResultAsync values into a single result.
+If all results are Success, returns a Success containing all values.
+If any result is a Failure, returns a Failure containing an array of all errors.

 parseParses a value using a Standard Schema compatible schema.
 Returns a Result with the parsed value on success or validation errors on failure.